lofar-astron/factor/docs/source/parset.rst

         until the improvement in dynamic range over the previous image is less than 1.25%.

+    preapply_first_cal_phases
+        Preapply the direction-dependent phase solutions for the first calibrator to all subsequent ones (default = `False``).
+If ``True``, residual clock errors are removed before calibration and a single TEC+CommonScalarPhase fit is used across the whole bandwidth.

     preaverage_flux_Jy
         Use baseline-dependent preaveraging to increase the signal-to-noise of the phase-only solve for sources below this flux density (default = 0.0; i.e.,